-Violations of Community Standards by a student or student organization, or their guest, subject the student or student organization to disciplinary action.
-Such violations may include, but are not limited to the Table of Violations and Point Range, and Table of Points and Sanctions contained in the Points System and the following Policies and Regulations.
+Violations of the Student Conduct Code by a student or student organization, or their guest, subject the student or student organization to disciplinary action.
+Such violations may include, but are not limited to the following:

 Aiding and Abetting